rromannissen/rhoar-microservices-demo/README.md

   - Removed the custom health endpoint and replaced it with the quarkus-smallrye-health extension instead.
   - Used package-private instead of private members in beans [following Quarkus recommendations](https://quarkus.io/guides/cdi-reference#native-executables-and-private-members).
   - Removed Arquillian for testing and used quarkus-junit5-mockito instead.
+  - Configured native build as default for customers service.

 ## Architecture

 The demo includes 4 microservices:

 - **Customers**: Stores all customer related data.
 Developed using Quarkus and PostgreSQL as data store.
+This service is configured to be built in native mode by default.
 - **Inventory**: Stores detailed information about products.
 It uses the Quarkus/PostgreSQL stack as well.
+In order to showcase the JDK build for Quarkus, this service has been configured with this build mode by default.
 - **Orders**: Manages all order related entities.
 It stores only UIDs to refer to Products and Customers.
 Implemented with Spring Boot and using a PostgreSQL database.
 - **Gateway**: Access and aggregation layer for the whole application.
 It gets orders data and aggregates Products and Customers detailed information.
 Also implemented with the Spring Boot/PostgreSQL stack.